-In January 2020, Rodney Williams, DC (left, with award), became the first African American to be inducted as a Fellow of the International Council of Chiropractors (FICC) during the American Chiropractic Association’s Engage 2020 Conference in Washington, D.C.
+In January 2020, Rodney Williams, DC (right, with award), became the first African American to be inducted as a Fellow of the International Council of Chiropractors (FICC) during the American Chiropractic Association’s Engage 2020 Conference in Washington, D.C.

 Moving Forward: What’s Next?